 The general risk assessment form should be used to record all risk assessments (apart from those that involve the use of hazardous substances or where the activity mainly involves manual handling).
-Download the form and guidance below.
+Download the form below:

 This software is for the assessment of activities involving hazardous substances but you need to ensure you have spoken to a member of staff and received the necessary training before carrying out a risk assessment of a hazardous substance.
 Speak to your workshop technician or course leader and see the Risk Assessment - Hazardous Substances section for further details.